neerajmundada/execute-simple-jmeter-test/README.md

+# Disclaimer

+The content provided here is for **learning and knowledge-sharing purposes only**.
+While you are welcome to refer to this example and adapt it to your own projects, please use it responsibly and **avoid misuse**.
+For demonstration, intentionally **limited the maximum number of users and iterations** in the provided configuration.
+When implementing this or similar approaches in real-world applications, make sure to follow your organization's **security and safety standards**.

+This is just one possible approach to load testing with JMeter and GitHub Actions, and there may be many other effective methods.
+Feel free to share your thoughts or better approaches for learning.
+Let's learn and grow together!

+---

 # JMeter Load Testing with Docker and GitHub Actions

 This repository demonstrates how to perform load testing using JMeter in a Docker container, integrated with GitHub Actions for continuous integration and deployment (CI/CD) workflows.